Jedsek/rust-wc/README.md

 - Colorful progress bar for reading files (It is useful when reading large file)
 - Completions for common shells [Look here for more infomation](/completions/)

-For the Chinese rustaceans, you could look my blog about using clap-rs to write this project
+For the Chinese rustaceans, you could view [my blog](https://jedsek.xyz/posts/rust-clap/guide) about using clap-rs to write this project
 Welcome to open issues :)